Non-invasive analysis and large scale imaging of murals at the UNESCO World Heritage Site of Mogao caves in Dunhuang, China

 The ISAAC mobile laboratory in cave 465, Mogao caves

-The performance of OCT (Optical Coherence Tomography) measurements enabled the high resolution, depth resolved observation of both the structure of the paint layers and the applied paint sequence.
-Moreover, a range of spectroscopic techniques, from FORS to Raman and XRF spectroscopies, were complimentary used providing detailed identification of the involved paint materials..
+OCT (Optical Coherence Tomography) scanning enabled the high resolution, depth resolved examination of the paint layers structure and sequence.
+Moreover, a range of spectroscopic techniques, from FORS to Raman and XRF spectroscopies, were used to provide complementary information, including detailed identification of the paint materials used.

 Making a Difference

 In the context of this project, a methodology for the automatic analysis of large scale spectral imaging data was developed.
-Moreover, for the first time, a total non-invasive and in situ examination of various degraded paintings was performed, enabling the extraction of results for the composition of the original paint layers.
-The identification of the materials used as well as the observation of the paint techniques provided very important information about the history of the analysed caves.
+Moreover, for the first time, a total non-invasive and in situ examination of various degraded paint layers was performed, revealing their original composition.
+The scientific examination of the murals provided very important information about the history of cave 465, placing its dating in the period between late 12th to the 13th century.

 Shui Biwen (Dunhuang Academy)